The steps to remove links from a watch:

 Note: In any of the next steps, you do not need the link or pin removed in this step.
 However, if you want to add the link back to your watch later, you will need links and pins to do this.

-Step 4: Recombine the ends of the strap together
+Step 4 to remove links from a watch: Recombine the ends of the strap together

 At this stage, you can determine if you need to remove more links from the strap.
 Wrap the wrist strap around your wrist and hold the broken ends with your other hand.
 If you are sure you need to delete more links, repeat steps 1-3.
 Otherwise, proceed to the current step.